dagu-org/dagu/README.md

 ## ️Quick start

-### 1. Launch the web UI
+### 1. Launch the Admin Web UI

-Start the server with `dagu server` and browse to `http://127.0.0.1:8080` to explore the Web UI.
+Start the server with `dagu server` and browse to `http://127.0.0.1:8080` to explore the Admin Web UI.

 ### 2. Create a new workflow